MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Russia/depreciation-bonus.md

 ## Selecting and Canceling Depreciation Bonus Transactions
  Depreciation bonus transactions should be posted before the monthly depreciation amount is calculated and posted.

  To select depreciation bonus transactions for posting for a period, select **Depr.
-Bonus** in the Fixed Asset Journal window and the Fixed Asset G\-L Journalwindow.
+Bonus** in the Fixed Asset Journal window and the Fixed Asset G-L Journalwindow.

  You can cancel depreciation bonus transactions by running the **Cancel FA Ledger Entries** batch job.
 After posting the depreciation bonus cancellation, all operations that are included in the depreciation bonus base must be manually selected as the depreciation bonus base.